Berkeley Lease Extension - Free Consultation

 Chelsea Building Society 85 years from the date of completion of the mortgage.
 Please ensure that you explain the implications of a short term lease to the borrower.

 Lease extensions in Berkeley can be a difficult process.
-We recommend you obtain guidance from a lawyer and surveyor with experience in lease extensions.
+We recommend you obtain professional help from a conveyancer and valuer with experience in this area.

 We provide you with an expert from a selection of lease extension solicitors, which ensures a targeted and efficient service as you have a dedicated port of call with an individual lawyer.
 Our lease extension solicitors have a wealth of experience procuring Berkeley lease extensions and further afield, as well as any potential issues which may arise as well as problems with the Leasehold Valuation Tribunal.